atarazana/gramola-operator/part-1-1.md

 Finally... we can generate version 0.0.1 or our index including version 0.0.1 of our bundle:

-> **NOTE:** Index versioning is independent... in this 'simple' lab we're alining bundles and indexes for the sake of simplicity.
+> **NOTE:** Index versioning is independent... in this 'simple' lab we're aligning bundles and indexes for the sake of simplicity.

 ```sh
 make index-build